Netcracker/KubeMarine/documentation/Maintenance.md

 ```

 The following sections are optionals: `defaults`, `exemptions`, `namespaces`.
 The `namespaces` section describes the list of
-namespaces that will be labled during the maintenance procedure.
+namespaces that will be labeled during the maintenance procedure.
 The `restart-pods` options enforce restart all pods in cluster.

 **Warnings**
 Be careful with `exemption` section it may cause cluster instability.